SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Getting_Started_With_DOM.md

    > [!TIP]
    > For info on how to make a low-code app, refer to the tutorial [Creating and publishing an app](xref:Tutorial_Apps_Creating_And_Publishing)

-1. Add a new page in the app and edit it.
+1. Add a new page to the app and edit it.

    > [!TIP]
    > For info on how to add and configure pages in a low-code app, refer to the tutorial [Managing the pages in an app](xref:Tutorial_Apps_Managing_Pages).